telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/custom-editor-autocomplete.md

 # Use AutoComplete as Custom Column Editor

-The example below demonstrates how to use the AutoComplete widget as a custom column editor.
+The following example demonstrates how to use the AutoComplete widget as a custom column editor.

 > **Important**
 > Kendo UI AutoComplete works with a single data item field, which means that the selected value is directly set to the `model` field.
 If you want to work with `<value,text>` pairs, use the ComboBox, DropDownList, or MultiSelect widgets.